 Libraries 2020 article.
 If your library doesn’t have resources for a blog or a page on your website, you can share this fantastic article from Libraries 2020 to help customers recognize rumors and false information about Coronavirus.

 Kimberly Barker, Librarian for Digital Life at Claude Moore Health Sciences Library – University of Virginia, created this printable PDF for libraries to post.
 She gave me permission to share it with you.

 At some point your library will face a crisis.
 It might be a transmittable disease, like COVID-19.
 It might be a non-lethal but worrisome issue–black mold found in study rooms.
 It might be a power outage that lasts several days and closes several branches (that happened to my former library!)
 Perhaps it will be more severe–a fire that destroys a branch, a violent argument between customers, or an administrator caught doing something illegal.

 As upsetting as it is to contemplate, it will happen–this I can promise you.
-Your response to crisis in your role as the library spokesperson can make or break an organization.
+Your response to the crisis in your role as the library spokesperson can make or break an organization.
 In my earlier life as a journalist, I watched it happen dozens of times.
 It’s heartbreaking to watch an organization fall apart during a crisis.

 On the flip side, I’ve witnessed communicators who keep their organization afloat with amazing and inspiring work during scary and emotionally trying times.

 The best thing you can do right now is to prepare.
 Here’s how.